NQuiros12/GolgiFigures/README.md

 # GolgiFigures
-#This is the code to make my figure to Golgi's paper.
+This is the R Markdowns to make the figures to Golgi's paper.
 Nicolas Quiros
 FCEN, UNCuyo.